Guest contributor Marc de Bruin explains why knowing the personality of our customers is a critical factor in our success at work.

 Firstly, assess where you stand when it comes to marketing.
 Are you sacrificing service in favour of cutting costs?
 Are you competing on price more than you are on service?

 Secondly, decide firmly to start implementing service-oriented marketing techniques.
 Aim to provide MASSIVE value to your customers; or, at least: create the perception that you are.
 Even without changing much in terms of what you do, you can boost your profits by positioning yourself strongly against your competition.
-Where are you different from your competitors, and what can you do to emphasize that difference?
+Where are you different from your competitors, and what can you do to emphasise that difference?

 Thirdly, commit to finding out what your clientele’s and prospects’ needs and desires are when it comes to your products.
 People will only buy what they need or want!